 What Damages Can Cockroaches Cause?

 Cockroaches can damage some belongings, including leather, books, papers, and clothes.
-Their feces, saliva, and cast skins can cause skin irritation, and watery eyes, and can trigger asthma, especially in young children.
+Their feces, saliva, and cast skins can cause skin irritation, watery eyes, and can asthma, especially in young children.
 Although roaches don’t bite or sting, they can contaminate food, kitchen utensils, and other items.

 Getting into contact with contaminated items can lead to intestinal diseases such as cholera, diarrhea, dysentery, food poisoning, gastroenteritis, and typhoid fever.
 When bacteria get into food and are swallowed, patients can suffer from E. coli infection, salmonellosis, staphylococcus infection, and streptococcal infection.